🔒 All uploads are secure and confidential.

 Structural analysis can also help to identify any weaknesses in the steel, so that they can be rectified before they lead to serious problems.

-• Have a good understanding of the steel's properties and how they can affect the structure's performance.
-This includes the steel's stress-strain ratio, density, and breaking strength
+- Have a good understanding of the properties of steel and how they can affect performance.
+This includes the steel's stress and strain ratio, density, and tensile strength

 • Identify all the loads that will act on the structure, such as weight, wind, and earth pressure, and calculate how they will affect the structure